mavvystudio/miniserver/README.md

 # MiniServer - A Minimalist Nodejs Express Server

-Creating a Nodejs Express server should be simple.
+Creating a Nodejs server should be easy.
 Keep It Super Simple right?

+## Everything is a POST request - simple yet effective!

+So, what keeps this framework simple is that all requests are a POST request, so you don't need to worry about any other things - query parameters, routes, payload.
+You can just foucs on what features are you going to make.

 ## Getting Started